Lake Matheson is one of our favourite mirror lakes in New Zealand and an absolute must when you’re road tripping the West Coast.

 The main thing you want to focus on is the time of day.

-We’ve found that the Lake Matheson walk is a lot more peaceful at sunrise or sunset and you’re more likely to get those mirror-like reflections that this lake is famous for.
+We’ve found that the Lake Matheson track is a lot more peaceful at sunrise or sunset, and you’re more likely to get those mirror-like reflections that this lake is famous for.

-When we decided to do the Lake Matheson walk, we didn’t know what to expect.
+When we decided to do the Lake Matheson mirror lake walk, we didn’t know what to expect.

-It turns out, Lake Matheson is a great option if you’re looking to do a short walk with amazing views on the West Coast – and something that’s a little different to the more popular Glacier viewpoints!
+It turns out, it’s a great option if you’re looking to do a short walk with amazing views on the West Coast – and something that’s a little different to the more popular Glacier viewpoints!

 Reflection Island Viewpoint